 The principles of spatial design create and enhance the feeling of immersion for learners.
 When instituted properly, learners suspend their disbelief, engage with the virtual world as if it were real, and retain more knowledge.

-Spatial UI design also includes computer-generated learning elements like placards and on-screen timers, which need to seamlessly integrate with the experience.
+Spatial UI design also includes computer-generated learning elements like placards and on-screen timers, which need to seamlessly integrate with the VR learning experience.

 The ultimate goal of spatial design is to create presence because presence leads to engagement, which leads to knowledge retention.
 There are three kinds of presence to consider: